Lispehol/robot-framework-ecommerce-testing/README.md

-# Robot framework testsuite for Luma ecommerce, which is a demo store to test automation scripts.
+# Robot framework testsuite for Luma ecommerce
- Test Luma Check Cart (still in progress) will test basic functionality for adding to cart
+Luma ecommerce is a demo store to test automation scripts.
+This project is my Robot Framework practice. luma_test_suite.robot (still in progress) will test basic functionalities of the site